MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-a-stack-overflow.md

 Evaluate expression: 16384 = 00004000
 ```

-This shows that the stack size is 16 K. The maximum stack size is stored in the field **DeallocationStack**.
+This shows that the stack size is 16 K. The maximum stack size is stored in the field **DeallocationStack**, which is part of this TEB structure.
+The `DeallocationStack` field indicates the base of the stack.
 After some calculation, you can determine that this field's offset is 0xE0C.

 ```dbgcmd
 0:002> dd 7ffdc000+e0c L1